NomicFoundation/hardhat/docs/hardhat-network/README.md

 npx hardhat node
 ```

-It will start Hardhat Network, and expose it as a JSON-RPC and WebSocket server.
+This will start Hardhat Network, and expose it as a JSON-RPC and WebSocket server.

 Then, just connect your wallet or application to `http://localhost:8545`.